 General Description of Alternative and Modified Procedures

-Field procedures used in place of those specified in DEP SOPs or specified in Department rules, contracts, orders or permits, are designated by the Department as alternative field procedures.
+Field procedures used in place of those specified in DEP SOPs or specified in Department rules, contracts, orders or permits, or used in place of a laboratory procedure, are designated by the Department as alternative field procedures.
 The Department defines a modification to a procedure as any change that alters the scope, applicability, specifications, steps, performance criteria or any other requirements described in a published procedure.
 A published procedure is a DEP SOP, a field procedure specified in another Department rule, or other procedures available to the public, such as in scientific journals or technical literature.
 The degree of modification of a published procedure or the specifications of a proposed alternative procedure may also in part determine whether the procedure is determined by the Department to be a modified or alternative procedure.
 Evaluate proposed procedures according to the following criteria in determining whether to apply for alternative or modified procedure approval.
 See rules 62-160.220 and 62-160.330, F.A.C. for additional requirements.

 Included Modifications and Effects Associated with Alternative or Modified Sampling and Field-Testing Procedures: